C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ![Detail of Topographic Map of Stettin, 1945](/assets/images/maps-as-historical-sources/1945-stettin-soviet-1-50000-annotation.jpg "Detail of Topographic Map of Stettin, 1945")

-Figure XX.
+Figure 5.
 Detail of Topographic Map of Stettin, 1945. [Батюк, Штеттин  (1:50.000, Генеральный штаб Красной армии,1945), N-33-90-B](http://maps.mapywig.org/m/Russian_and_Soviet_maps/series/050K/N-33-90-V_(SHTETTIN)_1945_400dpi_amwig.jpg).
 Map Archive for the Military Geographical Institute of Poland (WIG), 1919 - 1939.
 This resource is believed to be under the public domain.
 [Its use for pedagogical purpose is free](http://english.mapywig.org/viewpage.php?page_id=8).

 URL of archived web page on the Internet Archive: https://web.archive.org/web/20230818043128/http://maps.mapywig.org/m/Russian_and_Soviet_maps/series/050K/N-33-90-V_(SHTETTIN)_1945_400dpi_amwig.jpg

-The first illustration is a detail of a topographic map of [Stettin/Szczecin](https://en.wikipedia.org/wiki/Szczecin), a German town until the end of World War Two and currently in Poland, in a scale of 1:50.000, created in 1945.
+The first illustration is a detail of a topographic map of [Stettin/Szczecin](https://en.wikipedia.org/wiki/Szczecin), a German town until the end of World War Two and, after 1945, part of Poland, in a scale of 1:50.000, created in 1945.
 For allied forces, it was a main target due to its harbour, access to the Baltic Sea, and presence of several industries.
 During the war, bomb raids on Szczecin were done mainly by the UK and US.
 In the end, Soviet forces conquered the city.
 After 1945, it was handed over to Polish authorities and remains, up until this day, a town right next to Poland’s border with Germany.
 In 1945, a Soviet cartographer created this topographic map.
 The description translates: “This map was produced in 1945 after a 1:25 000 German field-work from 1888, edited in 1911, 28, 29 and 1936”.
 This reuse, combined to the change of political authority, no doubt explain the fact that the labelling of the map is essentially a Cyrillic transliteration of the German toponyms used for the town: “ОБЕРВИК” is “Oberwiek”, the Southern part of the town with several industrial sites.
-There are more Russian terms at play, such as “больн”, which is the abbreviation for “hospital”.
+There are more Russian terms at play, such as “больница”, which is the abbreviation for “hospital”.
 Considering the specific conditions of the creation of the map in the aftermath of the war, and with damages having occurred in the meantime due to military operations, one needs to critically interrogate the accuracy and estimated reliability of this topographic map as a representation of the town in 1945.
 The series of aerial photography allows to compare these different kinds of spatial representations and evaluate their sincerity.

 ![Royal Air Force, Aerial Photograph, 28th November 1943](/assets/images/maps-as-historical-sources/1943-11-28-NCAP-3070-annotation.jpg "Royal Air Force, Aerial Photograph, 28th November 1943")
-Figure XX: Royal Air Force, Aerial Photograph, 28th November 1943.
+Figure 6: Royal Air Force, Aerial Photograph, 28th November 1943.
 National Collection of Aerial Photography (NCAP) [https://ncap.org.uk/](https://ncap.org.uk/)

 URL: https://ncap.org.uk/frame/6-1-5-3-254?pos=9 [13.03.2024]
 *No Commercial Use or Sale, No Sub-Licensing, no Advertising Use.
 Include the following statement: Higher resolution images are available from [NCAP](https://ncap.org.uk/).